 The main differences between the DMSP SSM/I-SSMIS Pathfinder Daily EASE-Grid Brightness Temperatures, Version 2 (NSIDC-0032) and the MEaSUREs Calibrated Enhanced-Resolution Passive Microwave Daily EASE-Grid 2.0 Brightness Temperature ESDR, Version 1 (NSIDC-0630) data sets are de

 The two grids are based on different map projections.
 The polar stereographic projection was initially used with ice concentration products developed at the NASA Goddard Space Flight Center (GSFC) and has been retained for historical consistency.

-For a complete list of EASE-Grid and EASE-Grid 2.0 tools curated by NSIDC, please read the article Does NSIDC have tools for geolocating and displaying EASE Grid data sets?
-An incomple
+A list of featured external softwares and their compatibility with EASE-Grid and EASE-Grid 2.0 are listed in the article below.
+For a complete list of EASE-Grid and EASE-Grid 2.0 tools curated by NSIDC, please read the article

 Given the choices of either shape distortion or areal distortion or both, the equal-area projections were chosen for the EASE Grids because they minimized the amount of distortion over the hemispheric and global areas being portrayed.

 This article describes how to geolocate North, South, and Global EASE-Grid data from the DMSP SSM/I-SSMIS Pathfinder Daily EASE-Grid Brightness Temperatures product using ENVI software.